Wallace accuses Sunak of trying to block ‘vital’ defence money as chancellor

 When pressed further, the Defence Secretary said: “I mean, the multi-year settlement that we got was not what the Treasury had wanted.

 “They wanted a one-year settlement.
 This was back in 2019, I think.
-And it was vital that we got a multi-year settlement.
+It was vital that we got a multi-year settlement.

 Mr Ferrari asked: “But Mr Sunak was not in support?”